-Our founder, Kurt Hahn, was well-known for his stance on social justice -- within his historical context.
+Our founder, Kurt Hahn, was well-known for his stance on social justice - within his historical context.
 While the beginnings of Hahn's work and Outward Bound would not be considered inclusive by today's standards (for example, the first courses were created for boys and remnants of that patriarchal construct still exist), the principles of Outward Bound have withstood the test of time.
-And now, as new generations of both alumni and school leadership continue to write Outward Bound's history, how we apply those principles to modern-day life continues to evolve.
+Now, as new generations of alumni and school leadership continue to write Outward Bound's history, how we apply those principles continues to evolve.

-The Outward Bound course experience is teeming with exercises in communication, teamwork, and problem-solving -- from technical aspects like route-finding to campfire discussions about our life experiences back home.
+The Outward Bound experience is teeming with exercises in communication, teamwork, and problem-solving - from technical aspects like route-finding to campfire discussions about our life experiences back home.
 These are all hands-on opportunities to explore the concepts of equity and inclusion.
-And in those experiences, representation matters.
+And in those experiences, diversity matters.
 Having participants from different backgrounds working together strengthens everyone's opportunity to learn.

-We recognize that our students, staff, and community need the perspectives, leadership, and voices that represent the racial diversity of our larger society, and we acknowledge that we have struggled to attract and support racial diversity in our community.
-People of color and other marginalized identities have often experienced barriers in access and feeling welcome to the public lands in which COBS operates and to inclusive experiences in the outdoors and the outdoor industry.
+We recognize that our community needs diverse perspectives and leadership and we acknowledge that we have struggled to attract and support racial diversity in our community.
+People of color and other marginalized identities often experience barriers in access and feeling welcome in the outdoors and the outdoor industry.

 We understand the need for change within our organization and the outdoor industry as a whole.
-And while it doesn't happen overnight, we are taking both long- and short-term actions to do our part.
-This means recognizing and removing financial barriers, honoring the indigenous lands on which we operate, and prioritizing diversity, equity, inclusion, and justice in our work.
-And building connections between those tasks, our outcomes, and youth development is our path forward.
+While it doesn't happen overnight, we are taking both long- and short-term actions to do our part.

 Our Commitment to Equity, Inclusion, and Diversity